 28. Further, counterfeiters often operate multiple credit card merchant accounts and third-party accounts behind layers of payment gateways so that they can continue operating in spite of enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Online Platform accounts to off-shore bank accounts outside the jurisdiction of this Court particularly since it is believed that Defendants acquire counterfeit products bearing Plaintiff's from the same factory or factories in the People's Republic goods-during (counterfeiters are "very adept at setting up online stores to lure the public into thinking they are purchasing legitimate good on legitimate websites") (last visited Apr.
-6, 2022).
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Alibaba accounts to off-shore bank accounts outside the jurisdiction of this Court particularly since it is believed that Defendants reside in the People's Republic of China or Hong Kong.